-Internet is an essential feature in the modern home, due in large part to the adoption of smart-home technologies.
+As an essential feature in the modern home, Internet access has paved the way for the adoption of smart-home technologies.
 There are already at least 7 billion connected IoT devices on the market today, and 30% of consumers claim to have purchased or installed a home-related smart technology product within the past year.
 According to a recent survey conducted by Fluent, 51% of Americans use and pay for Internet service at home, making this the most used, and most essential At-Home Service.

 Consumers are more likely than not to subscribe to supplementary At-Home Services; only 9% of consumers are Internet-only subscribers.
 In addition to supporting smart home technologies, Internet access in the household has also given way to the rise of other Internet-enabled services.
 For example, streaming video services continue to rise in popularity as consumers seek out new ways to consume quality content.